DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 ### International Developments: Microtelcos

-In 2013, an independent ISP in Papua, Indonesia, turned their existing network into mobile broadband using a low-cost, open source base station technology created by US start-up company Endaga, created by PhD student Kurtis Heimerl at the University of California, Berkeley.
-The ability to access voice, SMS and data over mobile phones meant that those living in the village could easily reach people who were gathering supplies in town, a two-day trip by road.[^15] Endaga provides a retail mechanism, including SIM cards and internationally-recognizable phone numbers that enable entrepreneurs to establish their own ‘microtelco’ and charge users for calls.
-The technology is robust, does not require expensive protection from the elements and airconditioning, and can be mounted in trees or on water towers as long as there is a power source.
+In 2013, an independent ISP in Papua, Indonesia, turned its existing network into mobile broadband using a low-cost, open-source base station technology created by US start-up company Endaga, created by PhD student Kurtis Heimerl at the University of California, Berkeley.
+The ability to access voice, SMS and data over mobile phones meant that those living in the village could easily reach people who were gathering supplies in town, a two-day trip by road.[^15] Endaga provides a retail mechanism, including SIM cards and internationally recognizable phone numbers which enable entrepreneurs to establish their own ‘microtelco’ and charge users for calls.
+The technology is robust, does not require expensive protection from the elements and air-conditioning, and can be mounted in trees or on water towers as long as there is a power source.

 A number of remote Indigenous communities in Mexico have also installed